-- Do you want a property that just needs a coat of paint and new carpet, are you OK with a moderate amount of work or are you comfortable with a gut rehab (new plumbing, electric, floors, walls, etc.)
+- Do you want a property that just needs cosmetic repairs such as a coat of paint and new carpet, are you OK with a moderate amount of work or are you comfortable with a gut rehab including new plumbing, electric, floors, walls, etc.)

 - The cost of repairs will vary greatly depending on if you are able to do it yourself or if you need to hire someone else to do it.

 - Labor costs more in certain parts of the country than others.